The Spirit of the ADA and Your Business

 Inclusiveness Takes Planning

 Inclusiveness goes beyond ticking off items on a list.
 Inclusiveness won’t necessarily happen after a business modifies doorways, widens aisles, and creates large-print versions of materials.
-Making these physical and programmatic modifications to buildings and services are a part of an overall plan to create a disability-friendly environment, but creating truly inclusive public spaces involves time, planning, and a comprehensive assessment of your business.
+Making these physical and programmatic modifications to buildings and services are part of an overall plan to create a disability-friendly environment, but creating truly inclusive public spaces involves time, planning, and a comprehensive assessment of your business.
 It includes, among other factors, the image your company projects, the accessibility of your buildings, and whether all potential customers can access your goods and services.
 It also includes training staff on how your business plan relates to including people with disabilities, and an ongoing to commitment to reviewing the plan’s effectiveness—and revising it as needed.

 Inclusiveness Takes Buy-In